-The Chief Executive Officer is ineligible to be appointed by the Board as a Director for at least three3 years after the date their term as Chief Executive Officer ends.
-However a former Chief Executive Officer is able to seek election if they are eligible, in the same manner as any other eligible member.
+The Chief Executive Officer is ineligible to be a Director for at least three years after the date their term as Chief Executive Officer ends.

 27 WHAT ARE THE RULES FOR A COMPANY SECRETARY?

 27.1 Who appoints the Company Secretary?